NBISweden/data-submission-documentation/ENA/SOP/mito_assembly.md

 ## Submit assembly
 * Validate then submit the assembly manifest using the [latest](https://github.com/enasequence/webin-cli/releases) Webin-CLI:
     ```
-    java -jar /path/to/webin-cli-9.0.3.jar -ascp -context genome -userName Webin-XXX -password 'YYY' -manifest ./mito-assembly-manifest.txt -validate
+    java -jar /path/to/webin-cli-[version].jar -ascp -context genome -userName Webin-XXX -password [PASSWORD] -manifest ./mito-assembly-manifest.txt -validate

-    java -jar /path/to/webin-cli-9.0.3.jar -ascp -context genome -userName Webin-XXX -password 'YYY' -manifest ./mito-assembly-manifest.txt -submit
+    java -jar /path/to/webin-cli-[version].jar -ascp -context genome -userName Webin-XXX -password [PASSWORD] -manifest ./mito-assembly-manifest.txt -submit
     ```

 ### Post-submission check
-* After some days, accession numbers will come via email.
+* After some days, accession numbers will be received via email.
-    * The assembly will have an accession starting with `GCA_` and the level will have a span
+    * The assembly will have an accession starting with `GCA_` and the level will have a span <!-- What is meant by "have a span"? -->
     * Ensure that the level (contig, scaffold or chromosome) is as expected, for mitochondrial it will always be *chromosome* level.
     * Note the identifiers in an appropriate place